Here are links leading to info about me and my book, The Reluctant Visionary:

 - My Home Page: DattaGroover.com

 - My Twitter account: @DattaGroover

-Making Right is a 98,000-word Southern contemporary upmarket novel with strong female leads and a metaphysical twist.
-Think Kate Morton’s The Lake House meets Boys of Alabama.
+The Reluctant Visionary is a 96,000-word Southern contemporary upmarket novel with strong female leads and a metaphysical twist.
+Think Kate Morton’s The Lake House meets Matt Haig’s The Midnight Library.
 Alternating timelines connect three generations of women blessed with second sight that none of them want.

-Anna Mae’s daughter Kat, mama of Raine, plays a role in both timelines, and also struggles with visions and the impact they have on her and those around her.
+Anna Mae’s daughter Kat, mother of Jess, plays a role in both timelines, and also struggles with visions and the impact they have on her and those around her.
 She is challenged to always know the right thing to do for herself and her family, even though her visions are the most precise of all three women.

 Being born and raised in the South doesn’t make me an expert on Southern literature, but I believe it helps.